Ala-ADN/TP-issam-java-oop/README.md

-## This repo contains the required assinments for OOP Workshop
+## This repo contains the required assignments for OOP Workshop